stefanforsberg/js13k2024/readme.md

   - [ ] Increase multiplier of various hands
 - [x] song
 - [ ] sfx
-- [ ] better purple color for numbers
+- [x] better purple color for numbers
 - [ ] game over screen
+- [ ] restart a game overed game, all perks resets
 - [x] loading
 - [x] start game button
 - [ ] how to play
 - [ ] high score
   - [ ] highest combo
+- [x] When completing a level, randomly choose next mode for next level
+- [x] Abstract multipliers/scores for completing a level to make it easier to change them with powerups/curses
+- [x] Extract the numbers that can be generated and their respective odds
+- [ ] log of all hands and their score